 - Time to finish the polishing depends on the floor area but to give you an idea; a standard 16 x 16 room would be finished in a weekend.

 - One of the best varnishes is Bonakemi.
 This water-based varnish provides a finish very close to natural wood.
 A 4.5 L bottle of this varnish will set you back by around £100 and this quantity is enough to have two coats with each coat covering an area of 16 m².

-- Durability of the finish depends on the usage of the wooden floor.
+- The durability of the finish depends on the usage of the wooden floor.
 A bedroom may stay good looking for approximately 10 years whereas a busy hallway may last only five years.
 To extend the life of the flooring, you need to clean it regularly as dirt and grime are one of the biggest reasons for varnish wear-off.

 - Doing all of it yourself will also save you a ton of money.
 Normally, a 16 x 16 room will cost you approximately £400 (without the varnish) whereas you will be able to finish the same area for approximately £150 with the help of the below tools.

-- Once you’ve restored your floorboards, it’s important to choose the right vacuum for them, to minimise the risk of damage.
-This is so important that we would go as far to say that a separate vacuum is advisable – especially if the one you have already has rough plastic or vinyl bristles.
+- Once you’ve restored your floorboards, it’s important to choose the right vacuum for them, to minimize the risk of damage.
+This is so important that we would go as far as to say that a separate vacuum is advisable – especially if the one you have already has rough plastic or vinyl bristles.
 The Furniture Connoisseur has produced a really good guide to choosing a hardwood floor vacuum with reviews of many of the top brands.

 Restoring floorboards: what you need